-The tax bases of contract revenues are based on the Company's gross receipts for the year; hence, may not be the same with the amounts presented in the 2015 statement of comprehensive income.
+The tax bases of contract revenues are based on the Company's gross receipts for the year; hence, may not be the same with the amounts presented in the 2016 statement of comprehensive income.

-The Company has no outstanding output VAT payable as at December 31, 2015 after application of input VAT [see Note 20.1(b)].
+The Company has no outstanding output VAT payable as at December 31, 2016 after application of input VAT [see Note 20.1(b)].
+On the other hand, Deferred Output VAT as of December 31, 2016 is presented under Trade and Other Payables in the 2016 statement of financial position (see Note 8).